eskay993/gamefiles/sp-football-life-2025/README.md

 On Steam Deck, follow the below steps in Desktop Mode.

-1. Download and extract the update file from the [SP Football Life 2025](https://www.pessmokepatch.com/2024/10/spfl25.html) website.
-Links can be found on the right hand side under `SmokePatch Latest`
+1. Download and extract the latest update file from the [SP Football Life 2025](https://www.pessmokepatch.com/2024/10/spfl25.html) website.
+This can be found in the `Download Links` section.
-2. **Important:** Read the `Install Instructions` section on the page where you downloaded the update.
-Some updates need an earlier version to be installed first before installing the latest.
-As an example, update 2.10 might require 2.00 to be installed first.
-In this example, follow the below steps to install update 2.00 first, then follow them again to install update 2.10.
-3. Run Lutris and select `SP Football Life 2025` (single click just to highlight it)
+2. Run Lutris and select `SP Football Life 2025` (single click just to highlight it)
-4. Click the wine glass icon at the bottom and select `Run EXE inside Wine Prefix`
+3. Click the wine glass icon at the bottom and select `Run EXE inside Wine Prefix`
-5. Browse to the extracted update exe downloaded in Step 1.
+4. Browse to the extracted update exe downloaded in Step 1.
 Filename should be something like `SPFL25_XXX.exe`, where XXX is the version number.
-6. Run through the installer clicking `Next` and leaving everything as default.
+5. Run through the installer clicking `Next` and leaving everything as default.
-7. Done!
+6. Done!
 You can confirm you have the latest version by launching the game and going to `Settings > Game Options > Game Version`.

 ## How to install the controller button mod